7 Hotjar features you may not know about

 ➡️Try it yourself: when you turn on Incoming Feedback, add all relevant email addresses into the box shown above.

-See it in action: here is what happens on our Knowledge Base, where a Poll is only triggered after somebody clicks on a ‘No’ button:
+See it in action: here is what happens on our Knowledge Base, where a Survey is only triggered after somebody clicks on a ‘No’ button:

 7. Use Hotjar to run your Net Promoter Score® surveys